ronovar/bythos.github.io/content/tutorials/electronics-lab.md

 Precision pliers for the finest cutting work in electronics and precision engineering: shear cut with controlled micro.

 Extremely sharp cutting edges made from oil-hardened, high-grade special tool steel.
 Work involving dexterity: low weight and smooth operation.
 ESD protection to prevent uncontrolled electrostatic discharge.

+### UNI-T UT622E LCR Meter - US $172.79

+{{< click-zoom src="/bythos.github.io/images/electronics-lab-uni-t-ut622e.png#center" height="100%" width="100%" >}}

+The UT622 Series Handheld LCR meters feature powerful functions, high accuracy, fast speed, and long standby time.

+With a clear and intuitive 2.8-inch TFT LCD display, large-capacity rechargeable batiery, and up to 100kHz test frequency, the meters can be used for longstanding accurate and convenient measurement in any occasion.
+They are suitable for the measurement and screening of inductance, capacitance, and resistance in laboratories, production lines, maintenance points etc.